petertasker/petertasker.github.io/index.md

 - [CS210 Shell](https://github.com/petertasker/cs210-shell) - A UNIX shell written in C

 ## What have I recently been up to?
+(30/04/2025) I've written a couple more [practical python](https://github.com/petertasker/practical-python) scripts, notably, an SMS service which will tell you the next upcoming LoL game, an automation tool that uses a local ML model to turn news articles into short summaries, which are then overlaid as captions on a neatly cropped version of the article's header image, as well as an interactive map which visualises the pinged server locations of your browser history.
+I'm considering looking into game development as an oppurtinity to learn Unity / C# or C++.
 (20/04/2025) I have been recently experimenting with web services, manipulating APIs for my own personal benefit.
 I've made a scraper for the popular game distributor [Steam](https://store.steampowered.com/), and an invoice generator, which utilise `GET` and `POST` requests.
 You can find them at [Practical Python](https://github.com/petertasker/practical-python).

 ## Contact